 “Books are needed now more than ever,” said Bernie’s Book Bank Chief Executive Officer Darrin Utynek.
 “Many Chicagoland children struggle to access quality reading materials during a normal school year, much less while their schools are closed, making the books we provide an essential way to maintain reading skills as well as provide inspiration and comfort during these difficult times.”

 Since March 16, Bernie’s Book Bank has transitioned its normal distribution process from in-school delivery to “no contact drop-offs” for organizations tasked with delivering essential goods such as food to families in need.
-To date, the organization has provided more than 250,000 free books for Chicagoland children; Bernie’s Book Bank expects that number to increase to nearly 500,000 in the coming weeks.
+To date, the organization has provided more than 250,000 free books for Chicagoland children; Bernie’s Book Bank expects that number to increase in the coming weeks.
 Most recently 90,000 books were distributed to 29 Chicago Public Schools locations.